InnovationDesignConsortium/revit_standards_addin/README.md

 The application stors the Rules and Configuraton files in a standard folder structure as see in this image.
 ![image](https://github.com/user-attachments/assets/3c511d64-053d-49ac-b8e9-db28eab9ccb9)

 The "Config.json" is the first file the Reivt Addin looks for.
 It should always be found in the "/Standards/RevitStandardsPanel" folder.
 It communicates to Revit which set of rules apply to each file opened in Revit.
-In the image above the "AllOtherFiles, House, and Library" are diffrent collectoins of rules.
+In the image above the "AllOtherFiles, House, and Library" are diffrent collections of rules.

 ```json
 {